atweiden/tantum/doc/Config.md

 Setting    | Value
 ---        | ---
-price-file | Path to file containing a list of date-price pairs in the format TBD (must be in double quotes) ISO date (must be in double quotes) | Price on date RFC3339 timestamp | Price on date
+price-file | Path to file containing list of date-price pairs in the format TBD (must be in double quotes) date       | Price on date

+Dates must be valid standard calendar dates (YYYY-MM-DD), RFC 3339 timestamps or RFC 3339 timestamps with local offset omitted.

 Manual date-price entries in each `Assets` config section override price data from the listed price file if both are competing to provide data